Creamy, salty, sharp, and sweet; this Peach and Prosciutto Salad with Goat Cheese is the only thing you need to eat this summer.Jump to Recipe

-This Peach and Prosciutto Salad is a total stunner of a salad that can be altered to fit your tastes and is somehow greater than the sum of it’s (already pretty awesome) parts.
+This Peach and Prosciutto Salad with Goat Cheese is a total stunner of a salad that can be altered to fit your tastes and is somehow greater than the sum of it’s (already pretty awesome) parts.

 A Little Bit about Prosciutto